 - 1 onion

-- 4 Cups butternut squash or other Winter squash; peeled and chopped
+- 4 cups butternut squash or other Winter squash; peeled and chopped into bite-size pieces

-- 2 Tablespoons smoked chile powder ancho, chipotle or mixed
+- 2 tablespoons smoked chile powder ancho, chipotle, or smoked paprika

 - 1 bay leaf